tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### UI Component Names
-We wrap UI component names in double quotes:
+We wrap UI component names in double quotes, e.g.:
-- Use the "Settings" dialog box to modify the script's inputs, visual attributes, or visiblity.
+> Use the "Settings" dialog box to modify the script's inputs, visual attributes, or visiblity.
-- Users of your script can change its input values with the "Settings/Inputs" tab.
+> Users of your script can change its input values with the "Settings/Inputs" tab.
-- You can load scripts on your chart with the "Indicators & Strategies" button situated above the chart.
+> You can load scripts on your chart with the "Indicators & Strategies" button situated above the chart.
-- Scripts define alert events; actual alerts must be created using the chart's "Create Alert" dialog box.
+> Scripts define alert events; actual alerts must be created using the chart's "Create Alert" dialog box.